-(This includes problems about whether particular medical care or prescription drugs are covered or not, the way in which they are covered, and problems related to
+(This includes problems about whether particular medical care or prescription drugs are covered or not, the way in which they are covered, and problems related to payment for medical care or prescription drugs.)
 Yes.
 My problem is about benefits or coverage.